argoproj/argo-workflows/docs/metrics.md

 metricsConfig: |
   # MetricsTTL sets how often custom metrics are cleared from memory.
 Default is "0", metrics are never cleared
   metricsTTL: "10m"
+  # Modifiers allows tuning of each of the emitted metrics
   modifiers:
     pod_missing:
       disabled: true